Nerogar/OneTrainer/README.md

   to seamlessly continue training.
 - **Image augmentation**: Apply random transforms such as rotation, brightness, contrast or saturation to each image sample to quickly create a more diverse dataset.
+- **Tensorboard**: A simple tensorboard integration to track the training progress.
 - **Multiple prompts per image**: Train the model on multiple different prompts per image sample.

 ## Planned Features